DFE-Digital/register-early-career-teachers/documentation/service-rules/dfe-users.md

 - We adjust the service fee for Band A participants so that it reflects service fee + set-up fee combined.

-Note, in some cases where LPs are underperforming the target no. Of participants may be updated, which impacts the set up fee.
+Note, in some cases where LPs are underperforming the target number of participants may be updated, which impacts the set up fee.

 ### Service fees